David-Lor/Docker-SSH-Port-Forward-Server/README.md

 - Does not allow root login; must use the `ssh` user to connect
 - Does not allow interactive/shell connections; must use the `-N` option on the ssh client
 - "latest" image tag version corresponds with the [main branch](https://github.com/David-Lor/Docker-SSH-Port-Forward-Server/tree/main), while "dev" tag version corresponds with the [develop branch](https://github.com/David-Lor/Docker-SSH-Port-Forward-Server/tree/develop)
+- Builds are available for **linux/amd64** and **linux/arm/v7**.
+If you encounter problems running a container on armv7, take a look at [this issue](https://github.com/docker-library/python/issues/637#issuecomment-904544160).

 ## Example